-Mount Pilot hardly qualifies as a “hike”, being about 300m in distance… but having stopped in Beechworth on the way to Melbourne (and then across Bass Strait to Tasmania), it seems a good idea to fit in this short walk in the Chiltern-Mt Pilot National Park was a nice way stretch the legs on a long roadtrip.
+Mount Pilot hardly qualifies as a “hike”, being about 300m in distance… but having stopped in Beechworth on the way to Melbourne (and then across Bass Strait to Tasmania), this short bushwalk in the Chiltern-Mt Pilot National Park was a nice way stretch the legs on a long roadtrip.

 It’s an easy stroll up the well-made path, with a rocky platform providing views on the way up to the summit.